 Asset Integrity Management includes Fitness for Service evaluations to relevant Codes to determine whether equipment with existing flaws (such as distortions or cracks) found by inspection is suitable for continued service.
 Fitness for Service evaluations are the most viable step in determining the safety and financial risk factors related to component repair or replacement.
 In the current competitive marketplace, extending the life of existing structures and components has become increasingly important in minimizing the total cost of ownership.

-We provide Fitness-For-Service (FFS) evaluations to demonstrate the structural integrity on tanks, vessels, and other process equipment.
+There are many factors that affect plant aging.
+We provide Fitness-For-Service (FFS) evaluations to demonstrate the structural integrity on tanks, vessels, silos and other process equipment.
 Our evaluations, based on API-579/ ASME FFS-1 and other specifications, are used to make run/ repair/ replace decisions.
 These evaluations ensure that pressurized equipment containing flaws which have been identified by inspection can continue to operate.
 Assessments include:

 - Fracture mechanics and fatigue life assessment